Exploring Self-supervised Skeleton-based Action Recognition in Occluded Environments: Experiments

 \subsection{Datasets}

 \textbf{NTU-RGB+D 60/120 with occlusion.} The occluded datasets are derived from NTU-60/120.
-The NTU-60 dataset \cite{shahroudy2016ntu} was captured by using Microsoft Kinect sensors and comprises $56,578$ skeleton sequences involving $60$ distinct action categories.
-There are two splits \cite{shahroudy2016ntu}: 1) Cross-Subject (xsub): training data and validation data are captured from different subjects.
+The NTU-60 dataset~\cite{shahroudy2016ntu} was captured by using Microsoft Kinect sensors and comprises $56,578$ skeleton sequences involving $60$ distinct action categories.
+There are two splits~\cite{shahroudy2016ntu}: 1) Cross-Subject (xsub): training data and validation data are captured from different subjects.
 2) Cross-View (xview): training data and validation data are captured from different camera views.
 NTU-120 dataset \cite{ntu-120} is the extended version of the NTU-60, which comprises $113,945$ skeleton sequences involving $120$ action categories.
-NTU-120 keeps the xsub protocol while using xset protocol to evaluate with different camera setups instead of views.
+NTU-120 keeps the xsub protocol while using the xset protocol to evaluate with different camera setups instead of views.
 There are two types of occlusions: 1) Synthesized realistic occlusion~\cite{peng2023delving}, which leverages 3D furniture projections to generate realistic occlusions.
+Note that we only employ the dataset proposed by Peng~\textit{et al.}~\cite{peng2023delving} since their work focuses on one-shot skeleton-based human action recognition, which is a different task compared with self-supervised skeleton-based human action recognition.
+The realistic occlusion involves projecting 3D furniture models onto 3D skeletons using different geometric parameters such as rotation and displacement.
 2) Random occlusion, which is according to the minimum and maximum values of the coordinates, where $20\%$ of the coordinates are randomly selected for occlusion.